Heated Driveways and Snow Melting Systems

 Asphalt - Repave and Retrofit

-installed in new driveways or sidewalks.
+as retrofit applications to heat existing driveways and sidewalks.
 If you have an

-is secured to the existing asphalt with clips and
+of asphalt and is secured to the existing asphalt with clips and nails (for mats).
+(Be

-nails (for mats).
-The new asphalt is then hand shoveled onto the
+careful to avoid damaging the cable.)
+The new asphalt should then be hand shoveled onto the

-existing driveway and cable.
-ClearZone cable is simple to install and provides the best
+cable on the existing driveway.
+ClearZone cable is simple to install and provides outstanding

 performance for heating asphalt driveways.
 Concrete driveways can also be retrofitted with